Taylor House (ice hockey): Professional

 House signed her first professional contract with the Boston Pride in October 2022.
 The one-year contract had a salary valued at $29,000 and featured a $2,900 signing bonus.
 She earned her first PHF point – the primary assist on Becca Gilmore's first PHF goal – in a Pride home game against the Toronto Six on November 26, 2022.
 Her first PHF goal was scored in an away game against the Buffalo Beauts on December 10, 2022, with assists from McKenna Brand and Kaleigh Fratkin.

+On June 18, 2025, House signed a one-year contract extension with the Ottawa Charge.

 Personal life

 House was born and raised in Joliet, Illinois, a city 35 mi southwest of Chicago.
-She attended secondary school at Minooka Community High School and played on the school’s ice hockey team.
+She attended secondary school at Minooka Community High School and played on the school's ice hockey team.

-During her time as a graduate student at Quinnipiac, Schroeder was roommates with Taylor Girard, who was then playing her first season with the Connecticut Whale.
+During her time as a graduate student at Quinnipiac, House was roommates with Taylor Girard, who was then playing her first season with the Connecticut Whale.